glotzerlab/coxeter/paper/paper.md

 The shape classes transparently expose many geometric attributes in the form of settable Python properties, allowing on-the-fly rescaling or transformation of the shape.
 This aspect of coxeter is designed to fill a common gap in most computational geometry libraries, which typically focus on solving more complex problems like finding convex hulls, Voronoi tessellations, and Delaunay triangulations [@cgal]; coxeter aims to provide a standard implementation for simpler calculations such as surface areas and bounding spheres for which formulas are generally well-known but often require careful consideration to calculate robustly and efficiently.
-These properties range from standard calculations like volumes and surface areas to less common metrics like mean curvatures and asphericities that are relevant for specific research avenues [@Irrgang2017].
+These properties range from standard calculations like volumes and surface areas to less common metrics like mean curvatures and asphericities that are relevant for computing equations of state for polyhedral particles [@Irrgang2017].
 The package also provides various types of bounding and bounded spheres of shapes, which are critical measures of the extent of polygons and polyhedra within crystal structures.
 To simplify interoperability with other packages in the scientific computing ecosystem, non-scalar properties are generally provided as NumPy arrays [@Harris2020].